MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_PVA.md

 5. Select **Delivery and setup** from the options.

-6. The topic should change to the **Delivery and setup** topic and the bot should replay with the delivery and setup messages.
+6. The topic should change to the **Delivery and setup** topic and the bot should reply with the delivery and setup messages.

 7. Enter **Order question** and **Send**.